PeterEFrancis/gin-rummy-AI/docs/catalog.md

 Started working on CNN -- worked an example with Maven and Eclipse; struggled working with dependency management for dl4j.

 ### Wednesday

+Worked with Nd4j and dl4j to get optimal saving formats for data collection.

+### Thursday

+Added cardMatrix to Collect and used dl4j to load keras models into java.
+Started learning about multi-input functional models in keras.